Drawing is a lot of fun. It can be relaxing, and it’s pretty amazing to get to see the results of your efforts when you’re done.

 Set goals for yourself and allow yourself to have some fun - you deserve it, and you’ll certainly thank yourself for it.

 Drawing what interests you is guaranteed to help you stay interested in drawing.
 What are you passionate about?
-Do you want to find easy drawing ideas and tutorials on trees, birds, human body, or something else?

 There's Only One Goal in Mind